| |

 These are ideal for meal prep.

-• Portion into jars or containers
+• Portion into a mason jar or airtight container.

-• Store in the fridge for up to 5 days
+• Store in the refrigerator for up to 5 days.

-• Stir before eating
+• Stir before eating.

 Common Problems and Fixes

+• Oats too thick after chilling.
 Add milk and stir before eating.

+• Cookies too soft.
 Leave some larger cookie pieces when crushing for better texture.

+Not sweet enough.
 Drizzle a little extra maple syrup on top.

 Can I eat these warm?